Home Caroline Browne Master Logo RGB.jpg

 SENSORIMOTOR PSYCHOTHERAPY, YOGA, INTERNAL FAMILY SYSTEMS (IFS), CLINICAL SUPERVISION & CASE CONSULTATION, ONLINE SOMATIC AND TRAUMA INFORMED GROUP SUPERVISION

 The Insight Meditation tradition draws from the early teachings of the Buddha, offering a path of spiritual awakening.
-Grounded in the Four Noble Truths and the Eight Fold Path, these early teachings of the Buddha invite us to meet life with clarity, compassion and embodied presence.
+Grounded in the Four Noble Truths and the Eight Fold Path, these ancient teachings invite us to meet life with clarity, steadiness and compassion.

-Rather than avoiding suffering, the Dharma teaches us to turn toward it with awareness—revealing the possibility of freedom, insight, and wholeness already within us.
+The Dharma teaches us to turn toward suffering with awareness—revealing the possibility of freedom, insight, and wholeness already within us.
 This living tradition continues to guide both my inner practice and therapeutic work.

 Mindfulness

-Mindfulness (sati) lies at the heart of Insight Meditation.
-It is the practice of calming and bringing steady awareness to our moment-to-moment experience—body, feeling, mind, and the unfolding of life.
+Mindfulness (sati) is the practice of calming and bringing steady awareness to our moment-to-moment experience—body, feeling, mind, and the unfolding of life.
 In both therapy and meditation, mindfulness supports nervous system regulation, clarity, and the freedom to respond rather than react.
-Within the Eightfold Path, it is part of a larger ethical and contemplative framework for waking up to the truth of impermanance and the impersonal nature of life.

-Wisdom in the Insight tradition is cultivated through direct experience—by seeing into the impermanence, interconnection, and insubstantiality of all things.
-Through the development of right view and right intention, we grow in discernment, soften reactivity, and align more fully with what is true.
-Wisdom is what allows us to meet life with clarity, and to let go of what no longer serves.
+Understanding the changing, interdependent nature of life.
+Through the development of insight, we grow in discernment, soften reactivity, and align more fully with what is true.
+Clear seeing is what allows us to meet life, and to let go of what no longer serves.

 Compassion

 Compassion is the natural response of the heart when we meet suffering with presence.
-In Insight Meditation, it arises alongside wisdom—not as something extra, but as a vital force for healing and transformation.
-Compassion is expressed in how we speak, act, and relate to both ourselves and others.
+In Insight Meditation, it arises alongside wisdom—as a vital force for healing and transformation.
 In therapy, it creates space for wounded parts to return home.
 In practice, it opens us to deeper connection and shared humanity.

 For guided meditations and dharma talks see Tara Brach, Joseph Goldstein, Sharon Salzberg & Jess Huon